ubdussamad/Subseeker/README.md

 # Subseeker
 Automatic Subtitle Downloading Tool for Nautilus in Ubuntu.
-Use opensubtitles.org's XMLRPC api to query and download subtitles.
+Uses opensubtitles.org's XMLRPC api to query and download subtitles.

 It's frontend is basically a Nautilus-Action Config , that gives a submenu option to download subtilies.